getsentry/sentry/docs/quickstart/index.rst

 your decision based on existing usage from real customers.

-If you're looking for an HA, and high throughput setup, you're going to need to setup a fairly complex cluster of machines, an dutilize all of Sentry's advanced configuration options.
+If you're looking for an HA, and high throughput setup, you're going to need to setup a fairly complex cluster of machines, and utilize all of Sentry's advanced configuration options.
 This means you'll need Postgres, Riak, Redis, Memcached, and RabbitMQ.
 It's very rare you'd need this complex of a cluster, and the primary usecase for this is `getsentry.com <https://getsentry.com/>`_.